Partners and Programs

 International Service Corps (ISC)

 The International Service Corps (ISC), a program initiative of YMCA Alumni, provides short-term opportunities for YMCA Alumni members to use their expertise and critical skills to benefit YMCAs in foreign countries.
-Types of services may include teaching English language skills, teaching basketball, swimming, or other sports, helping to develop staff and volunteer leadership skills, collaboration, long-term planning, and much more.
+Types of services may include teaching English language skills, coaching basketball, swimming, or other sports, helping to develop staff and volunteer leadership skills, facilitating collaboration, and long-term planning, among other activities.
 Current opportunities to serve include Ys in the Bahamas, Dominican Republic, Macedonia, Uruguay, and Mexico.

 National Service Project